-Apple has finally delivered the SOS Emergency feature to all iPhone users that are using iOS 11 on their device.
+Apple has finally delivered the SOS Emergency feature to all iPhone users that are using iOS 11 and above on their device.
 Before iOS 11, Apple offered this feature only in limited geographies.

 Step – 1 Tap on Settings > Emergency SOS